n0jo/rackwindows/readme.md

 **NOTE**: Due to how the encoding/decoding works, spaciousness and definition will increase with each additional channel.
 There will be **no effect on a single channel** at all.

+## Console MM <a id="consolemm"></a>

+This is a special version of Console designed to work alongside and interconnected with MindMeld's MixMaster module.
+It takes MM's polyphonic direct outs and sums the individual channels according to the selected console type.
+The stereo outputs can then be routed back into the chain inputs of MM to complete the roundtrip (make sure to check "Solo Chain Input" in MM, rightclick on Master).
+This setup conveniently provides "analogish" summing while making use of all of MM's fantastic mixing capabilities and goodies.

+For added flexibility and in order to honour Chris' spirit of allowing for settings beyond obvious sweetspots, the input gain can be adjusted, or - as a friend put it - taken from "can`t hear shit happening" to overdriven.

+The 3 direct outputs pass on the respective input signal either unprocessed (polyphonic) or summed (mono).

 [More information](http://www.airwindows.com/console2)

 ## Distance <a id="distance"></a>